developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration group allows an Administrator using an EMM to configure whether the GPS radio state should be On or Off.

-- If the value ***Off*** is chosen, then the GPS radio state is turned off, preventing GPS-based location detection from being performed.
+- If the value ***Off*** is chosen, the GPS radio state is turned off, preventing GPS-based location detection from being performed.

-- If the value ***On*** is chosen, then the GPS radio state is turned on, allowing GPS-based location detection to be performed, given satellite availability.
+- If the value ***On*** is chosen, the GPS radio state is turned on, allowing GPS-based location detection to be performed, given satellite availability.

 ## Wireless LAN Configuration